Designing Real-Time Triggers for Care Managers

 -

-Identify the triggered assessments or needs.
+Identify the triggered elements.

 -